lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~

-A security application using external authorization data need to register an ead_label, specify the ead_value format for each message (see {{iana-ead}}), and describe processing and security considerations.
+A security application using external authorization data need to register an ead_label, specify the ead_value formatting for each message (see {{iana-ead}}), and describe processing and security considerations.

+An EAD field can be either critical or non-critical, determined by the sign of ead_label: negative means critical; non-negative means non-critical.
+If an endpoint does not support a received critical EAD field, the EDHOC protocol MUST be discontinued.

+The EAD specification describes if an EAD field is always critical, always non-critical, or if it can be decided by the application in the sending endpoint.
+In the latter case, one negative and one non-negative instance of ead_label need to be registered.

 The EAD fields of EDHOC must not be used for generic application data.
 Examples of the use of EAD is provided in {{ead-appendix}}.